 2. Religion Is Objective While Spirituality Is Not

-If you’ve noticed, religion is always objective.
-Any formal religion places greater importance on external things like the holy scriptures, religious institutes, and different rituals in different festivals.
+If you’ve noticed, religion is often perceived as objective.
+Any formal religion places greater importance on external things, such as holy scriptures, religious institutions, and various rituals associated with different festivals.

 But there is no such thing as spirituality.
 As I mentioned above, spirituality is more about being aware of yourself.
 It focuses more on the internal truth and forming a deeper relationship with your inner self.

 Therefore, spirituality is always subjective.
 It may vary from person to person.
-Your belief system may not match that of another spiritual person, and that’s perfectly fine.
+Your belief system may not match another spiritual person’s, and that’s perfectly fine.

 3. The Core of Spirituality Is Love, While The Core Of Religion Is Usually Fear